 The bottom line

-Super Micro Computer stock has skyrocketed over the last year as demand for its high-density servers has soared.
+Super Micro Computer stock skyrocketed in 2024 as demand for its high-density servers has soared.
 The servers are well equipped to run demanding AI applications like ChatGPT.
+However, the stock has settled a bit since those highs.

 From here, the stock is likely to continue to be volatile, as the surge in share price means the company will need to deliver higher profits to back up its valuation and the stock surge.
 Competition from peers like Dell and HPE is coming, and the AI market is fast evolving.